LandRegistry/common-dev-env/README.md

 ##### RabbitMQ

 There are no fragments needed when using this.
-The Management Console will be available on <http://localhost:45672> (guest/guest).
+The Management Console will be available on <http://localhost:15672> (guest/guest).

+Currently, only the `rabbitmq_management` and `rabbitmq_consistent_hash_exchange` plugins are enabled.

 ##### ActiveMQ